Google Analytics tags

 • Remove the capscrews that hold the seat down.

-• Be sure to use the right size Allen wrench and care to fully insert the wrench holding it square to the capscrews' heads to not strip the screws socket when releasing them.
-Using an Allen wrench of high quality may avoid stripping the head.
+• Be sure to use the right size Allen wrench and fully insert it, holding it square to the capscrews' heads so as not to strip the screws' sockets when releasing them.
+Using a high-quality Allen wrench may help prevent stripping the head.

-• Use high-quality preferably new Allen wrenches as the cap screw heads are easily distorted and stripped.
-Some use a special 6mm DIN6911 hex key bit with a center piloting provision pictured below however, I have never used such a tool.
+• Use high-quality, preferably new, Allen wrenches, as the cap screw heads are easily distorted and can be stripped.
+Some use a special 6mm DIN6911 hex key bit with a center-piloting provision, pictured below; however, I have never used such a tool.

-• It may be advisable to have a few replacement capscrews on hand from the dealer to replace the ones that become gnarled up during removal.
-The issue is with even slightly gnarled ones they may be problematic and strip the next time one plans to remove the seats.
+• It may be advisable to have a few replacement cap screws from the dealer on hand to replace those that become gnarled during removal.
+The issue is that even slightly gnarled ones may be problematic and strip the next time one plans to remove the seats.

 Important reinstallation notes:

-• The four rear of the track capscrews per seat has two washers under them. this looks to be so the unthreaded section of the capscrew's shank does not come into contact with the threaded holes in the backing plate.
-Doing so would strip the backing plate threads weakening the seat mounting.
+• Some of the rail cap screws have two washers under them.
+This appears to prevent the unthreaded section of the capscrew's shank from contacting the threaded holes in the pedestal or backing plate.
+Coming in contact would strip the threads, weakening the seat mounting.

-• All washers have a top and bottom the tops have smooth edges the bottoms have sharp ones.
-When reinstalling the mounting capscrews be sure to face the smooth side of the washers face up under the capscrews' heads to avoid damaging the small fillet under the head significantly weakening the capscrew and therefore compromising the safety of the seats' mounting.
+• WARNING: washers have a top and a bottom.
+The tops have smooth edges, and the bottoms have sharp ones.
+When reinstalling the mounting capscrews, be sure to face the smooth side of the washers up under the capscrews' heads to avoid damaging the small fillet under the head, which significantly weakens the capscrew and therefore compromises the safety of the seats' mounting.

-• A torque value of 23nm or 17 ft-lb should be used for the mounting capscrews that are lightly oiled.
-Tighten the rear capscrews first and then move the seats back and tighten the front.
+• A torque value of 23 Nm (17 ft-lb) should be used for lightly oiled mounting capscrews.
+Tighten the rear rail capscrews first, then move the seats back and tighten the front capscrews.

 Getting a little extra legroom when remounting the seat:

-• If your seat was originally mounted in the forwardmost mounting holes on the seat rail pedestals one can move the rail back to the second set of holes on the pedestal's frame.
-In the rear of the rail, the rear threaded pedestal backing plates can be slid rearward to line up with the two further back mounting holes.
-The front holes in the pedestals are both threaded to receive the mounting capscrew.
+• If your seat was originally mounted in the forwardmost mounting holes on the seat rail pedestals, you can move the rail back to the second set of holes on the pedestals' frames.
+At the rear of the rail, the rear threaded pedestal backing plates can be slid rearward to align with the two mounting holes further back.
+The front holes in the pedestals are both threaded to accept the mounting cap screw.
 Moving the rails back will give you about an inch more legroom and a little greater clearance between the seat and the steering wheel to get in and out of the car.

-• Beyond this seat rail extensions, marked in red in the picture below, are available that are placed on top of the seat pedestals, pictured in yellow.
-They allow for attaching the seat even further back by
+• Beyond this, seat rail extensions, marked in red in the picture below, are available that are placed on top of the seat pedestals, pictured in yellow.
+Some allow for attaching the seat even further back by

 Under Seat View

-about an additional inch and add a small amount of height.
-They can be purchased from:
+about an additional inch, while others add a small amount of height.
+They can be purchased from Porsche-focused aftermarket distributors or easily fabricated from steel bar stock from a local hardware store.

 If you found this page informative return to the main page and bookmark it for future 993-related servicing, repair, and upgrading guidance & information.
 If it saved you some time, aggravation or even some coin consider a donation through the button on the top left margin of this page.